riverar/wsa-app-compatibility/README.md

 ## Legend

-This page currently uses Unicode characters from the Geometric Shapes Extended block introduced in Unicode 12 (2019).
-If you are unable to see these characters (multi-colored squares), please open an issue.
+This page currently uses Unicode characters from [Unicode Emoji (1.0)](https://unicode.org/Public/emoji/1.0/emoji-data.txt).
+If you are unable to see these characters, please open an issue.

 - ✔️ Works
 - 🆖 Works, but needs Google Mobile Services